neumino/neumino.github.io/_posts/2014-12-20-thinky-rethinkdb-my-take.md

 friendly web interface that natively ships with the server.

-- RethinkDB provides an easy way to push changes to clients -- broadcasting all the changes on the table `data` is as simple as:
+- RethinkDB provides an easy way to push changes to clients -- broadcasting all the changes on the table `data` is as simple as this:

     ```js
     var sockets = []; // All your SockJS connections